Asian markets guarded as Athens strives to reach deal

-TOKYO Shares and the euro struggled on Thursday, as sentiment grew cautious after Greek political leaders failed to conclude a deal for a bailout package crucial to avoiding a messy debt default.
+TOKYO Shares and the euro struggled on Thursday, as sentiment grew cautious after Greek political leaders said talks would continue to resolve one remaining issue standing in the way of a deal on a bailout package, which is crucial to avoiding a debt default.

-Discussions would continue with one issue left to be resolved, so a deal could be concluded before a meeting of euro zone finance ministers on Thursday, Prime Minister Lucas Papademos said in a statement.
+Discussions would continue so a deal could be concluded before a meeting of euro zone finance ministers on Thursday, the prime minister said in a statement on Thursday.

 The statement did not say what the sticking point was, but Greek officials said pensions cuts were the issue.
 Greek political leaders agreed to cut the minimum wage by 22 percent but managed to prevent holiday bonuses from being scrapped.